Members

-We created this page to introduce the members of the men’s group and to aid the members in announcing their services.
-Below you will find a partial list of the growing members.
+We created this page to introduce the members of Sandpoint Men’s Group and to aid the members in announcing their services.
+Below you will find a partial list of the members (we now have almost 30 members in 3 circles) in the Sandpoint Men’s Group.
 Please feel free to contact them about their services or their participation in the group.

 Owen Marcus

-I was born and raised in Vermont, but I headed out West as a young man.
+I was born in Vermont but headed out West as a young man.
 In the mid-1970s, I began practicing bodywork and Rolfing in Boulder, CO.
-Then I moved to start a clinic in Scottsdale, AZ, where I stayed for close to 20 years.
-While in Scottsdale, I used to envision living in a rural community with others who appreciated nature’s beauty.
-And I wanted a mellower lifestyle.
-So I came to Sandpoint in 1997, and formed the Men’s Group in 2005.
+Then I moved to start a holistic medical clinic in Scottsdale, AZ, where I stayed for close to 20 years.
+While in Scottsdale, I envisioned living in a rural community with others who appreciated nature’s beauty.
+I wanted a mellower lifestyle.
+So, I came to Sandpoint in 1997 and formed this Men’s Group in 2005.

 These sites and blogs explain more of what I do: